teo029/docs/docs/csharp/tutorial/console/3-assigning-commands.md

 ditto.Store["tasks"].Upsert(new Task(taskBody, false).ToDictionary());
 ```

 5. Check for a switch case for `--toggle`.
 We will parse out the string without `--toggle` and assume the user's input is a Task document's `_id`.
-We can then find the document by it's `_id` and call `.update`
+We can then find the document by its `_id` and call `.update`
 6. Check for a switch case for `--delete`.
 We will parse out the string without `--delete` and assume the user's input is a Task document's `_id`.
-We can then find the document by it's `_id` and call `.update`
+We can then find the document by its `_id` and call `.update`
 7. Finally we will add a command to look for `--list`, which will print out all the tasks that we've synced.

 ```csharp title="Program.cs"